internationaltouch/internationaltouch.github.io/_policy/player-eligibility.md

 parent.

 NTO
-:   is the acronym for a National Touch organisation.
+:   is the acronym for a National Touch Organisation.

 Parent
 :   means either a biological/blood parent of the player or a person who has adopted the player in